FCV-Sverige/FCV-Engine/doxygen/readme.md

 Now that we have it installed we can start generating the documentation.

 1. Find the [FCVEngine.Doxyfile](FCVEngine.doxyfile)(inside the same repo as this readme) and run it with **doxywizard**
-2. Now in the windows that popped up, it should already have all the setup you need so now you navigate to the **Run**-tab in the doxywizard window
+2. Now in the window that popped up, it should already have all the setup you need so now you navigate to the **Run**-tab in the doxywizard software
 3. Find the **Run doxygen** button and click it

 Now the html documentation should be generated and it can be pushed to git so it becomes published to github-pages